MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft-Dynamics-NAV-Web-Services-Overview.md

 |Codeunits|Yes|No|
 |Queries|No|Yes: Read-only|

- For more information about the difference between these protocols, see [Web Service Alternatives: SOAP and OData](Web-Service-Alternatives:-SOAP-and-OData.md).
+ For more information about the difference between these protocols, see Web Service Alternatives: SOAP and OData<!--(Web-Service-Alternatives:-SOAP-and-OData.md).-->

 ### Page Web Services
  When you expose a page as an OData web service, you can query that data to return a service metadata \(EDMX\) document, an AtomPub document, or a JavaScript Object Notation \(JSON\) document.
 You can also write back to the database if the exposed page is writable.
 For more information, see [OData Web Services](OData-Web-Services.md).